co-ry/caesar-cipher/README.md

-# caeser-cipher
+# caesar-cipher
-Caeser Cipher in Ruby
+Caesar Cipher in Ruby